zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/ff_isolation.rst

   The domain containing the SPM can only access Private data and Constant data assets of other domains when required to implement the PSA Firmware Framework API.
+- I7.
+(Optional, added in FF-M 1.1) Constant data is not executable.

  The first 3 rules from ``I1`` to ``I3`` defines the mandatory rules to comply the isolation, while ``I4`` to ``I6`` are optional rules to enhance the